HIV/AIDS: Sexual

 Risk of transmission increases in the presence of many sexually transmitted infections and genital ulcers.
-Genital ulcers appear to increase the risk approximately fivefold.
+Genital ulcers increase the risk approximately fivefold.
 Other sexually transmitted infections, such as gonorrhea, chlamydia, trichomoniasis, and bacterial vaginosis, are associated with somewhat smaller increases in risk of transmission.

 The viral load of an infected person is an important risk factor in both sexual and mother-to-child transmission.
-During the first 2.5 months of an HIV infection a person's infectiousness is twelve times higher due to the high viral load associated with acute HIV.
+During the first 2.5 months of an HIV infection, a person's infectiousness is twelve times higher due to the high viral load associated with acute HIV.
 If the person is in the late stages of infection, rates of transmission are approximately eightfold greater.

 Commercial sex workers (including those in pornography) have an increased likelihood of contracting HIV.
 Rough sex can be a factor associated with an increased risk of transmission.
-Sexual assault is also believed to carry an increased risk of HIV transmission as condoms are rarely worn, physical trauma to the vagina or rectum is likely, and there may be a greater risk of concurrent sexually transmitted infections.
+Sexual assault is also believed to carry an increased risk of HIV transmission, as condoms are rarely worn, physical trauma to the vagina or rectum is likely, and there may be a greater risk of concurrent sexually transmitted infections.